-- To restart the SQL collection process, click Collected from <source> to return to the SQL Criteria page.
+- i Notes: - To restart the SQL collection process, click Collected from <source> to return to the SQL Criteria page.
 Then click restarted. - Click Advanced options to modify your SQL workload before starting the index evaluation process. - 7.
-Click Start to begin the index evaluation process. - Note: You can schedule the index evaluation process on a specific date and time.
+Click to begin the index evaluation process.